xfischer/npgsql/npgsql-8/README.md

 - Retrieve information from an EDB Postgres Advanced Server database.
 - Update information stored on an EDB Postgres Advanced Server database.

 The EDB .NET Connector functionality is built on the core functionality of the Npgsql open source project.
-For details, see the [Npgsql User Guide](http://www.npgsql.org/doc/index.html).
+For details, see the [EDB .NET Connector Documentation](https://www.enterprisedb.com/docs/net_connector/latest/).